 In particular, he points out two main issues with much of the research:

-Outdated studies: Another issue is that social media algorithms evolve fast, so a study from a few years ago may not not be relevant anymore.
-Since many "newer" studies simply reference older data, it's key to check the original source before relying compleltely on the recommendations.
+Outdated studies: Another issue is that social media algorithms evolve fast, so a survey from a few years ago may not be relevant anymore.
+Since many "newer" studies simply reference older data, checking the source before relying entirely on the recommendations is vital.

-That being said, Lua doesn’t see these studies as completely useless, since they give you a place to start.
+That being said, Lua doesn’t see these studies as useless since they give you a place to start.

 “They can serve as a great starting point, especially if they suggest plausible explanations for those best times to post.
 For example, if you are working on an entirely new social media profile and do not have any data of your own to work with, some studies can come in handy.
 But they are not a copy-and-paste blueprint for success.”

 This is an important point.
-It may be tempting to look up the best social media posting times and then schedule social media updates accordingly, but if everyone else is doing the same thing it may backfire.
+It may be tempting to look up the best social media posting times and schedule posts accordingly, but it may backfire if everyone else is doing the same thing.